Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Substrate Scope Contrastive Learning

 where $m_a, m_p, m_n$ denote a triplet of molecules, comprising an anchor, a positive, and a negative sample. $d(\cdot,\cdot)$ denotes the embedding distance between two molecules as learned by the model. $y_a$ and $y_p$ represent the reported yield under identical reaction conditions for the anchor and positive molecules.
 The margin $M$, alongside the ratios $\beta$ and $\gamma$ are constants determined through hyperparameter tuning (see section \textit{Learning curves and hyper-parameter tuning} in SI for detailed values).
 These terms ``pull'' substrates from the same substrate scope closer based on how similar their yields are, while they ``push'' away all other aryl halides, on average, not reported in the scope.

 Substrate scope tables and associated reaction yields are sourced from a subset of the CAS Content Collection describing publications and patents between 2010 and 2015.
 We restrict our analysis to aryl halides as they are an important category of molecules widely employed as building blocks in medicinal chemistry \cite{roughley2011medicinal,brown2016analysis}.
-To ensure consistency within each substrate scope, we verified that all reactions involved transformations at a C--X bond and were performed under identical conditions, including reactants besides the aryl halides in the case of multi-component reactions, according to the database.
+Within each substrate scope, we verified that all reactions involve transformations at a C--X bond and are performed under identical conditions, including reactants besides the aryl halides in the case of multi-component reactions, according to the database.
 We excluded scopes with fewer than five reactions, resulting in a total of 6,919 scopes with 64,192 reactions.
-For each training epoch, each aryl halide serves as the anchor in 16 triplets, which also include one randomly-sampled positive instance from the same scope and one randomly-sampled negative instance from a different scope.
+For each training epoch, each aryl halide serves as the anchor in 16 triplets.
 We adopt a graph isomorphism network (GIN)\cite{xu2018powerful}, a widely used graph neural network, as the model architecture.
-The aryl halides are represented in graphs with atom and bond identities as input features\cite{yang2019analyzing}.
+Taking a single substrate at a time as input, the model represents aryl halides as graphs with atom and bond identities as input features\cite{yang2019analyzing}.
 Details on our training methodology are in the Methods Section.